Typhoon Kirogi (2000): Philippines

-In the typhoon's early stages, news reports stated that the outer bands of the storm produced heavy rainfall in the Philippines, resulting in 16 fatalities.
+CNN and the Los Angeles Times reported that the storm produced heavy rainfall in the Philippines, resulting in fatalities.
 However, a meteorological analysis of the storm showed that Kirogi was not responsible for the rain; instead, a monsoon depression that later became Typhoon Kai-tak caused the flooding rains.
 Typhoon Kirogi was never closer than 835 km from the Philippines.
 However, large swells produced by the storm caused moderate damage along coastal areas of the Philippines, forcing workers in Manila to clear debris left by the damaging waves.

 Japan

 In Japan, Kirogi became the first typhoon to threaten the city of Tokyo since a storm in the 1989 Pacific typhoon season, prompting hundreds of residents to evacuate.
 A total of 120 flights were canceled ahead of the storm and 30 ferry services were halted due to rough seas up to 9 m.
 In Kozushima, 788 residents were evacuated as heavy rain from the typhoon produced landslides.
 Forecasters warned that upwards of 250 mm of rain could fall in the Tokyo region.
 In the city of Tokyo, Japanese officials ordered 800 residents to evacuate to shelters due to the threat of Typhoon Kirogi.

 Since the storm weakened considerably from its peak intensity, damage was much less than initially anticipated.
-In all, damages from the storm amounted to 15 billion (2001 JPY, $140 million USD).
+In all, damages from the storm amounted to ¥54.4 billion (2000 JPY, $ million USD).
 Three people were killed by the storm, all of whom were found in irrigation ditches.
 The first fatality was an 81-year-old man, the second was a 30-year-old man who lost control of his car and crashed into a ditch, and the last fatality was a 3-year-old boy who fell in a ditch near his home.
 Two 11-year-old boys, initially reported as missing, were later found in a ditch after being swept away by flood waters.